neursh/pibow/README.md

 ### II.
 Response to node's discovery message

 - `[UDP]` Upon receiving a discover message from a node on the multicast channel, solve the challenge.
-- `[TCP]` Connect to the TCP port on node's IP address, send back the awnswer with server response flag: `[69, 1, ...]`.
+- `[TCP]` Connect to the TCP port on node's IP address, send back the awnswer.
-- `[TCP]` Client will either reject and disconnect the connection.
-Or send back a confirmation message, the connection will stay connected from here.
-- Fetch the ID sent by the node, save it to let administrator name the node for easier access, also keeping a query to know which socket to send the turn on action to, keep the ID unless deleted by the admin, since the ID cannot be changed on the node.
+- `[TCP]` CLient will disconnect no matter what.
+- `[TCP]` If the answer is correct, the node will connect back to the server, send a challenge to it.

 ### III.
 Request actions

-- `[TCP]` On action given by users, ask for a hash challenge on the selected node (`[72, 65]`).
+- `[TCP]` The node will send back its MAC address and the answer, if the answer is wrong, disconnect it.
-- `[TCP]` Receive the hash challenge and solve it.
+- `[TCP]` Store the challenge sent by the node for later use when an action is invoked.
-- `[TCP]` Send the action with the answer: `[<action>, ...<answer>]`.
+- `[TCP]` Also receive reports from the node for machine's state.
+- Fetch the MAC address sent by the node, save it to let administrator name the node for easier access, also keeping a query to know which socket to send the turn on action to, unless the MAC address deleted by the admin, since the MAC address cannot be changed on the node.
-- Try to maintain the connection, the multcast listener will always running so the server will always have the chance to reconnect with the node.
+- Try to maintain the connection, the multcast listener will be started if disconnected so the server will always have the chance to reconnect with the node.